-One possible reason for a more significant cold intolerance in females is that they often have a lower resting metabolic rate than men, which means that a female body may use less energy when at rest.
+One possible reason for a more significant cold intolerance in females is that they often have a lower resting metabolic rate than men, which means that a female body may use less energy when resting.

 A higher metabolic rate can keep the body warmer, while a low metabolic rate may keep someone feeling cold.

-If cold intolerance is a new symptom or a person’s tolerance for cold is diminishing, it is best to see a doctor.
+If cold intolerance is a new symptom or a person’s tolerance for cold is diminishing, it is best to contact a doctor.

 The doctor will ask for a detailed history of symptoms and conduct a physical exam.

 Depending on the exam results, the doctor may order additional testing, such as blood tests to check hormone levels or blood counts to determine if there is an underlying medical cause.

 Some people tend to feel colder than others; this is not usually an indication of any health issue.

 However, if a person is experiencing new or worsening cold intolerance, it might be a sign of an underlying condition.